 Construction commenced in June 1994.

-Before construction commenced on the tower sites, the leaf litter and top soil was collected and stockpiled for reintroduction when construction was complete.
+Before construction commenced on the tower sites, the leaf litter and topsoil was collected and stockpiled for reintroduction when the installation was complete.

-Plant seedlings were catalogued at each site, then removed and propagated during construction, and re-planted in their original locations, with the saved top soil and leaf litter, when construction was complete.
+Plant seedlings were catalogued at each site, then removed and propagated during construction, and re-planted in their original locations, with the saved topsoil and leaf litter, when the installation was complete.

 Skyrail opened to the public on 31 Aug 1995.

-In December 2013, Skyrail introduced 11 Diamond View glass floor gondolas which seat 5 people and offer yet another amazing perspective of the rainforest below.
+In December 2013, Skyrail introduced 11 Diamond View glass floor gondolas which seat five people and offer yet another fantastic perspective of the rainforest below.

 Stretching 7.5km, Skyrail was the world’s longest gondola cableway at the time of completion.
 More importantly, Skyrail provided people with a unique opportunity, and a world first, to see and experience the rainforest in a safe and environmentally friendly way.

-Skyrail’s Interpretive Ranger Option allows your group to enjoy a personalised Ranger guided tour through Australia’s World Heritage protected Tropical Rainforests, with focused nature guided tour at the Red Peak and Burron Falls stations.
+Skyrail’s Interpretive Ranger Option allows your group to enjoy a personalised Ranger-guided tour through Australia’s World Heritage protected Tropical Rainforests, with focused nature guided tour at the Red Peak and Barron Falls stations.

 Skyrail’s Rainforest Link involves groups in a rainforest regeneration project, providing a ‘hands-on’ rainforest experience while teaching the importance of Australia’s Tropical Rainforests.
 Accompanied by Skyrail’s Rangers, guests plant a native tree in Skyrail’s rainforest regeneration corridor.
 When completed, the tree corridor will link the freshwater lake at Skyrail’s Caravonica Terminal with the nearby rainforest, providing a safe passage to water for a variety of native birds and animals.

-For shool groups Skyrail offers its very own Ed-Venture Guide which illustrates Skyrail’s commitment to education and contains extensive information on the rainforests, their World Heritage listing, their environmental and global importance and unique rainforest flora and fauna.
+For school groups, Skyrail offers its very own Ed-Venture Guide which illustrates Skyrail’s commitment to education and contains extensive information on the rainforests, their World Heritage listing, their environmental and global importance and unique rainforest flora and fauna.